shreyas21563/VQA-using-BLIP/README.md

 - Vasan Vohra

 ## References

-1. Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
-BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding. arXiv preprint arXiv:1810.04805, 2018.
-2. Junnan Li, Dongxu Li, Caiming Xiong, and Steven Hoi.
-BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation.
-In International conference on machine learning, pages 12888–12900
+1. Junnan Li, Dongxu Li, Caiming Xiong, and Steven Hoi.
+Blip:
+ Bootstrapping language-image pre-training for unified vision language understanding and generation.
+In International con ference on machine learning, pages 12888–12900.
+PMLR, 2022.
+2. Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
+ Bert:
+ Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805, 2018.
+3. Mateusz Malinowski and Mario Fritz.
+A multi-world ap proach to question answering about real-world scenes based on uncertain input.
+Advances in neural information process ing systems, 27, 2014.
+4. George A Miller.
+Wordnet: a lexical database for english.
+ Communications of the ACM, 38(11):39–41, 1995